Courses - Faculty of Creative Arts And Industries

 Design and Autonomous Technology

-What are the major social, ethical and technical trends driving the adoption of autonomous technologies and artificial intelligence?
-Students will work in interdisciplinary teams to produce a prototypical device that is designed to have autonomous capabilities in service of human advancement or ecology.
+Introduces the major social, ethical, and technical trends driving the adoption of autonomous technologies and artificial intelligence.
+Students will explore the expanding role design can play within this field, through a purpose-led, human-centred perspective.
+Students will produce a prototypical device designed to have autonomous capabilities to affect human or ecological advancement.

 Prerequisite: DESIGN 100, 101